renesas-rz/rzv_ai_sdk/Q06_expiry_date_detection/readme.md

 >**Note:** Docker container is required for building the sample application.
 By default the Renesas will provide the container named as `rzv2l_ai_sdk_container`.
 Please use the docker container name as assigned by the user when building the container.

-#### Application File Generation
+### Application File Generation
 1. Copy the repository from the GitHub to the desired location.

-    1. It is recommended to copy/clone the repository on the `data` folder which is mounted on the `rzv2l_ai_sdk_container` docker container.
+    i.
+It is recommended to copy/clone the repository on the `data` folder which is mounted on the `rzv2l_ai_sdk_container` docker container.
     ```sh
     cd <path_to_data_folder_on_host>
     git clone https://github.com/renesas-rz/rzv_ai_sdk.git